Everything You Want to Know About

 What Is Smart Glass?

 Smart glass is dynamic, allowing a traditionally static material to become alive and multifunctional.
-Smart glass technologies allow for the control of various forms of light including visible light, UV, and IR.
-Smart glass products are based on technologies that allow transparent materials (like glass or polycarbonate) to switch, on demand, from clear to shaded or completely opaque.
+This technology allows for the control of various forms of light including visible light, UV, and IR.
+Privacy glass products are based on technologies that allow transparent materials (like glass or polycarbonate) to switch, on demand, from clear to shaded or completely opaque.

 There are two primary types of smart glass: active and passive.